|

 tangible and

-intangible heritage
+intangible

-of human
+human

 civilization.
 On